Custom generators¶

 }

-Validate options up-front and fail fast with actionable messages.
+- Validate generator options early and fail with actionable error messages.